ElaineArchbold/front-end-development-milestone-project/readme.md

 The responsive Navbar Javascript function was found on the 'Beyond Bootstrap' section in 'Bootstrapping your next big idea' on the course module with the Code Institute.

-I found the scrolling parallax tutorial on https://www.w3schools.com/howto/howto_css_parallax.asp
+I found the scrolling parallax tutorial on: https://www.w3schools.com/howto/howto_css_parallax.asp

-I found the photo carousel tutorial on http://w3schools.com/bootstrap/bootstrap_carousel.asp
+I found the photo carousel tutorial on: http://w3schools.com/bootstrap/bootstrap_carousel.asp

+I found the lightbox snippet on the Portfolio page on: https://epicbootstrap.com/snippets/lightbox-gallery